-This press release may contain statements and information which constitute “forward-looking information” (within the meaning of applicable securities legislation).
+This website may contain statements and information which constitute “forward-looking information” (within the meaning of applicable securities legislation).
 Such statements and information (together, “forward-looking statements”) relate to future events, including the Company’s future performance, business prospects or opportunities.
 Actual results may differ materially from those expressed or implied by forward-looking statements.
 Forward-looking statements are expressly qualified by this cautionary statement.
-Forward-looking statements speak only as of the date of this press release, unless otherwise indicated.
+Forward-looking statements speak only as of the date made, unless otherwise indicated.
 IPC does not intend, and does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.

 All statements other than statements of historical fact may be forward-looking statements.
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, forecasts, guidance, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as “seek”, “anticipate”, “plan”, “continue”, “estimate”, “expect”, “may”, “will”, “project”, “forecast”, “predict”, “potential”, “targeting”, “intend”, “could”, “might”, “should”, “believe” and similar expressions) are not statements of historical fact and may be “forward-looking statements”.
-Forward-looking statements include, but are not limited to, statements with respect to organic growth opportunities in France, infill drilling in Malaysia, potential acquisition opportunities, estimates of reserves and contingent resources, future production and operating cost levels, future capital expenditures and their allocation to exploration and development activities, future drilling and other exploration and development activities.
+Forward-looking statements include, but are not limited to, statements with respect to estimates of reserves and contingent resources, future production and operating cost levels, future capital expenditures and their allocation to exploration and development activities, future drilling and other exploration and development activities.
 Ultimate recovery of reserves or resources is based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.

-Any references made in this press release to Operating Cash Flow (OCF), net debt and operating costs which are not generally accepted accounting measures under IFRS and therefore may not be comparable with definitions of OCF, net debt and operating costs that may be used by other entities.
-Management believes that OCF, net debt and operating costs are useful supplemental measures that may assist shareholders and investors in assessing the cash generated by and the financial performance and position of the Corporation.
+This website may contain references to financial measures which are not generally accepted accounting measures under IFRS and therefore may not be comparable with definitions such measures that may be used by other entities.
+Management believes that such measures are useful supplemental measures that may assist shareholders and investors in assessing the financial performance and position of the Corporation.
 This additional information should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS.
-The definition and reconciliation of non-IFRS measures is presented in the Management’s Discussion and Analysis for the three and six months ended June 30, 2017 (MD&A).
+The definition and reconciliation of non-IFRS measures is presented in the Corporation’s most recently filed Management’s Discussion and Analysis (MD&A).

-Any estimates of best estimate contingent resources contained in this press release are based on an evaluation of contingent resources that was prepared by a qualified reserves evaluator, as defined in NI 51-101.
+Unless otherwise stated in this website, any estimates of best estimate contingent resources contained in this website are based on an evaluation of contingent resources that was prepared by a qualified reserves evaluator, as defined in NI 51-101.
 The reserves evaluator is not independent of IPC for the purposes of NI 51-101.

 BOEs may be misleading, particularly if used in isolation.
 A BOE conversion ratio of 6 Mcf per 1 bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.